syncfusion-content/blazor-docs/angular.md

 ng add @syncfusion/ej2-angular-grids
 ```

-The above command adds the below configuration to your Angular app.
+The above command does the below configuration to your Angular app.

  * Adds `@syncfusion/ej2-angular-grids` package and its peer dependencies to your `package.json` file.
- * Imports the `GridModule` in your application module `app.module.ts`.
+ * Imports the `GridModule` in your application module, `app.module.ts`.
  * Registers the Syncfusion UI default theme (material) in the `angular.json` file.

 This makes it easy to add the Syncfusion Angular Grids module to your project and start using it in your application.